cyberbotics/webots-doc/automobile/car.md

 - `hybridPowerSplitRPM`: Defines the fixed rotational speed of the combustion engine in case of `power-split hybrid` `engineType`.

-The `extensionSlot` field is filled in by default with the `AutomobileLights` PROTO.
+The `extensionSlot` field is filled in by default with the `VehicleLights` PROTO.

 #### Engine sound